danielyhwang/danielyhwang.github.io/_posts/2024-12-27-living-on-a-prayer.md

 Well, now that I'm done with classes, I'm trying to set a stricter work-life balance, and for me that roughly means:
 - Morning: focus on Math research and nothing else.
 For Spring 2025 I'm going to attend a virtual class on computational commutative algebra and algebraic geometry, but that's it for me personally other than my few other commitments (grad council, grad committee, teaching, algebra seminar) - I'm trying to keep them to a reasonable minimum.
 - Afternoon: focus on self-care/writing.
 Try to exercise more (I got a bit lazy this semester) and fall in love with cooking again (it got taxing this year to take care of myself, but honestly that's kinda what I need to do).
 - Evening: focus on comedy.
 Go to open mics.
 Do more improv.
 Go to events with friends.
 Atlanta is a good city for this sort of stuff (music/theatre events).
+(EDIT: But also feel free to stay in if you need to...)

 <!-- Miscellaneous hobbies will have to wait for now.
 They include programming, game programming, learning piano, learning Korean, learning Spanish.
 If these suffer a bit, that's fine, but they are good places to spend time on.
 They can be weekend projects.
 Also running/weightlifting/tennis for exercise + board/video games with friends, especially Crokinole, is great-->